nikitavoloboev/data/databases/blockchain/tezos.md

 > Distributed consensus platform with meta-consensus capability

 I love that Tezos has an [efficient working proof of stake consensus algorithm](https://tezos.gitlab.io/008/proof_of_stake.html) and the [governance of the chain is fully decentralized too so community decides in which direction the chain policies can go](https://www.reddit.com/r/tezos/comments/p8kdta/tezos_marketing_is_amazing_does_the_tech_back_it/).
+[Here](https://twitter.com/ArthurB/status/1510347752068325380) is a good overview.

 ## Applications